Working as a student

 1. BECOME A MEMBER

-Student membership is free, and as a member, you can access all services you need in working life.
+Student membership is free, and as a member, you can access all services you need in work life.

 4. JOIN THE KOKO UNEMPLOYMENT FUND